-Earlier this week, I made a mental note that one of my resolutions (outside of the style resolutions) will be to have a more positive outlook on life, and be thankful for the little things.
+Earlier this week, I made a mental note that one of my resolutions will be to have a more positive outlook on life and be thankful for the little things.

 For example, my typical Monday morning thought is: “Ugh, I’m so tired.
-Today is going to be such a busy day.
+Today is going to be so busy.
 Is it Friday yet?”

 Is there a reason to voice that?
 I mean, it’s pretty much a universal truth that Monday is not only the busiest day of the workweek, but also the day you feel the most tired.
-Instead of voicing that and starting my day off with a complaint, I’m choosing to look at the positive side.
-Sure, I’m tired on Mondays and they require a lot of energy, but I’m thankful for waking up and having a stable job to go to with good working conditions.*
+Instead of voicing that and starting the day off with a complaint, choose to look at the positive side.
+Sure, Mondays require a lot of energy, but be thankful for waking up each morning with a job to do.

 So how does this mini reflection on Mondays relate to this post?
-Well, I have 3 tools that will help keep my life on the positive, organized track:
+Well, I have 3 tools that have helped keep my life on the positive, organized track: